Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: Introduction

 \section{Introduction}

-The millimeter wave (mmW) spectrum (10-300 GHz)\footnote{\remembertext{28GHzMMW}{Although a rigorous definition of mmW frequencies would place them between 30 and 300 GHz, industry has loosely defined them to include the spectrum from 10 to 300 GHz.}}, where a very large bandwidth is available, is considered as a prime candidate to fulfill the data rate requirements of future broadband communication \cite{5GWillWork,Andrews5Gbe,Boccardi5DT5G,KhanFmmWave,Rap2014mmPotCha}.
+The millimeter wave (mmW) spectrum (30-300 GHz), where a very large bandwidth is available, is considered as a prime candidate to fulfill the data rate requirements of future broadband communication \cite{5GWillWork,Andrews5Gbe,Boccardi5DT5G,KhanFmmWave,Rap2014mmPotCha}.
 However, communication at these frequency bands exhibits high pathloss \cite{5GWillWork}.
 To overcome this high pathloss, spatial beamforming/combining using large antenna arrays is considered as an essential part of a mmW communication system.

 Analog, Hybrid and Digital are the available beamforming/combining schemes for MIMO communication systems \cite{SMBF2014}.
 Although a fully digital architecture, which requires a separate RF chain per antenna element, is a popular choice in classical systems, it is not generally considered as a viable option for large antenna arrays due to the high power consumption of analog-digital signal processing components \cite{mmWBF2014}.
 This is even more critical at mmW frequencies where the power consumption of an Analog to Digital Converter (ADC) in a receiver grows linearly with the system bandwidth.
-However, multiple options exist to reduce the power consumption, i.e.: \begin{enumerate} \item The use of Analog Combining (AC), which requires a single Radio-Frequency (RF) plus ADC chain, consumes the least power and is an attractive choice whenever the advantages of digital processing techniques (mainly spatial multiplexing) are not required \cite{AlkhateebMIMOSolMag}. \item The use of Hybrid Combining (HC), which performs combining in both the analog and the digital domain with a reduced number of RF chains, at the cost of lower flexibility than fully digital architectures \cite{AyachHC}. \item The use of low-resolution ADCs (for example, 1-4 bits) while maintaining the Digital Combining (DC) MIMO architecture \cite{MoHeath1bit,MassMIMO1bit}. \end{enumerate}
+However, multiple options exist to reduce the power consumption \begin{enumerate} \item The use of Analog Combining (AC), which requires a single Radio-Frequency (RF) plus ADC chain, consumes least power and is an attractive choice whenever the advantages of digital processing techniques (mainly spatial multiplexing) are not required \cite{AlkhateebMIMOSolMag}. \item The use of Hybrid Combining (HC), which performs combining in both the analog and the digital domain with a reduced number of RF chains, at the cost of lower flexibility than fully digital architectures \cite{AyachHC}. \item The use of low-resolution ADCs (for example, 1 bit) while maintaining the Digital Combining (DC) MIMO architecture \cite{MoHeath1bit,MassMIMO1bit}. \end{enumerate}